+It is extremely important to be honest about your intentions when you apply for a U.S. nonimmigrant visa.
+Misrepresenting your intentions for traveling to the United States will land you in a lot of trouble with the U.S. government.
+One of the ways that U.S. Citizenship and Immigration Services (USCIS) confirms your travel intent is the 90-day rule.
 The 90-day rule states that temporary visa holders who marry or apply for a green card within 90 days of arriving in the United States are automatically presumed to have misrepresented their original intentions.
 This article explains the 90-day rule, including how immigration officials apply it, the consequences of breaking the rule, and how to prove nonimmigrant intent on your U.S. visa application.

 So if you marry or apply for a green card less than 90 days after your arrival, USCIS may have an issue.
 Misrepresenting your original intentions can seriously hurt your chances of getting a green card.

 If you break the 90-day rule, you’ll still have a chance to convince USCIS that you did not misrepresent your original intentions.
 For instance, USCIS may not fault you if a personal, family, or professional situation suddenly changes during your stay.
-That said, always avoid breaking the 90-day rule if you can.
+That said, avoid breaking the 90-day rule if you can.
 If you break it, the burden is on you to prove your original intentions.

 The rule also only applies to your most recent visa.
-If you were previously in the United States on a dual-intent visa, but returned later with a single-intent visa, USCIS will only consider your most recent visa status.
+If you were previously in the United States on a dual-intent visa but returned later with a single-intent visa, USCIS will only consider your most recent visa status.

-How is the 30/60 rule different?
+How Is the 30/60 Rule Different?

 Before September 2017, U.S. Citizenship and Immigration Services (USCIS) used the 30/60-day rule instead of the 90-day rule.
 According to the earlier USCIS policy:

-- If you filed an adjustment of status application within 30 days of entering the United States, USCIS assumed you misrepresented your intent and usually denied your application.
+If you filed an adjustment of status application within 30 days of entering the United States, USCIS assumed you misrepresented your intent and usually denied your application.

-- If you filed between 30 and 60 days of entering, USCIS flagged your application as suspicious but did not outright disqualify you from green card status.
+If you filed between 30 and 60 days of entering, USCIS flagged your application as suspicious but did not outright disqualify you from green card status.

-- If you filed 60 days or later after your arrival, USCIS did not view your application as suspicious.
+If you filed 60 days or later after your arrival, USCIS did not view your application as suspicious.

 Now, USCIS has replaced this rule with a new 90-day rule for all applicants.

 Sometimes, single-intent visa holders break one of the following immigration law rules in their first 90 days here:

-- They attempt a change of status by filing Form I-485, the “Application to Register Permanent Residence or Adjust Status
+Attempting a change of status by filing Form I-485, Application to Register Permanent Residence or Adjust Status

 If a single-intent visa holder does any of the above, U.S. Citizenship and Immigration Services (USCIS) may find that they misrepresented themselves when they originally applied for their visa.
 If you apply from within your home country through consular processing, the National Visa Center (NVC) may also find misrepresentation.